what to do

 Mumbles is within 30 minutes drive of a variety of mountain bike and canoe trails (see trailswa website) if you prefer.
 The former includes the Munda Biddi Trail, accessable by road near Collie, in the Ferguson Valley, and just west of Donnybrook.

 Mumballup has the distinction of being at the geographic centre of the South West, which extends from Perth to Augusta to Albany; no part of this region is beyond a three hour drive.
 Of course there is plenty to see closer than that, but you can do just about anything in the course of a day trip.

-South-east, thirty minutes drive takes you along the Preston Valley and into the catchment of the Blackwood River, which flows through the town of Boyup Brook.
+South-east, thirty minutes drive takes you out of the Preston Valley and into the catchment of the Blackwood River, flowing through the town of Boyup Brook.
 The drive is spectacular in Spring, with rolling farmland swathed in yellow canola crops.
 You can make a short diversion to Woop-woop, just to say you've been there (there's nothing there, as you'd expect).
 Boyup Brook is home to Roo Gully kangaroo sanctuary, the amazing Carnaby Collection of butterflies and jewel beetles, and a pioneer museum, as well as a sombre memorial to 2500 mostly Australian POWs who perished at Sandakan (Borneo) in WW2.
 Around town you can see relief sculptures by local artist Sandy Chambers, and you can visit his studio.
 A short distance out of town is Harvey Dickson's Country Music Centre, and a tree marked by the explorer Gregory in 1845.

 South, a thirty minute drive through the Greater Preston National Park gets you to Balingup with its craft stores and cafes; from there you can head south to the timber towns of Bridgetown, Manjimup and Pemberton, or take a scenic drive via the Old Cheese Factory and Balingup Lavender Farm, along the Blackwood River to Nannup.